davesrocketshop/Rocket/CONTRIBUTING.md

 # Accessibility / Usability

 What can be done to improve your experience?
-It is easy to overlook an accessibility issue when you're not personally affected but it's often easy to accomodate once the issue is known.
+It is easy to overlook an accessibility issue when you're not personally affected but it's often easy to accommodate once the issue is known.

 # Testers